fasiha/ebisu/README.md

   return x
 ```

-Next is the implementation of `updateRecall` (🍌), which accepts
+Next is the implementation of `updateRecall` (🍌 below), which accepts
 - a `model` (as above, represents the Beta prior on recall probability at one specific time since the fact’s last review),
-- a quiz `result`: a truthy value meaning “passed quiz” and a false-ish value meaning “failed quiz”, and
+- a quiz `result`: a truthy value meaning “passed quiz” and a falsy value meaning “failed quiz”, and
 - `tnow`, the actual time since last quiz that this quiz was administered,

 and returns a *new* model, representing an updated Beta prior on recall probability over some new time horizon.
 The function implements the update equations above, with an extra rebalancing stage at the end: if the updated α and β are unbalanced (meaning one is more than twice the other), find the half-life of the proposed update and rerun the update for that half-life.
 At the half-life, the two parameters of the Beta distribution, α and β, will be equal.
 (To save a few computations, the half-life is calculated via a coarse search, so the rebalanced α and β will likely not be exactly equal.)
 To facilitate this final rebalancing step, two additional keyword arguments are needed: the time horizon for the update `tback`, and a `rebalance` flag to forbid more than one level of rebalancing, and all rebalancing is done in a `_rebalance` helper function.